 - I made a sauce to put on the side with almond butter, aminos and rice wine vinegar because I add sauce to everything.

-Let’s Make This for Dinner!
+Let’s Make This For Dinner Step-by-Step

 I served this delicious Whole30 Korean Beef with a side of braised bok choy!
 I’m including that in this recipe post too, that way you have a great dinner ready to rock.
 Let’s get cooking.
 Start by measuring out all of your ingredients.